Alternatives to FamGenix: a 2026 field guide for clinical pedigree software

 Not today.
 For broader clinical practice with AI and API needs, yes.

-Evagene via BYOK Claude and GPT, Analysis Templates, and an MCP server with 11 tools.
+Evagene offers AI-assisted draft summaries for educational / research review via BYOK Claude and GPT, Analysis Templates, and an MCP server with 27 tools.
+It also adds educational HPO phenotyping and phenotype-to-gene educational associations (reference data, not diagnosis).

 Which alternatives offer free access?